devSiemens/TraningApp/README.md

 # TraningApp
-the application is written by layout code
+The application is written by layout code.
+This app is for experience and doing homework